NAU-IoT/Power-Monitoring/README.md

   The HAT is connected to the GPIO pins, in this case on a Raspberry Pi Zero.

   The HAT will be collecting data from it's inputs and the data will be published remotely by using MQTT.

-  Python script must be ran with root permissions

 ## Components